eldarrak/FLightR/cran-comments.md

-## Resubmission
+## Note
 I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo

----

 ## Update
 This is an update.